majidkhanidressi/GitGithubLearning/README.md

 Can also create it using git config --global alias.b branch

 For creating alias for current repo use it without --global git config alias.b branch

+Branch used to work in teams

+Git branch shows current branches

+We can create branches in 3 different ways
+Git branch second created the new branch with “second” name To switch branch git checkout second
+Git switch main switch to main branch

+Git checkout -b third used create branch and checkout the repo Git switch -c fourth create fourth branch and also switch it.

+To delete a branch use git branch -D second remove the second branch To merge a branch use git merge third it’ll merge third branch in main